Image courtesy of British Library Photostream

 Alejandro's friend who ran the talent agency was dead and had left few records, though I managed to track down several other employees from the time.
 They all remembered Lita, all smiled when they heard her name, but Vegas was the best lead.

-As I left the restaurant, I noticed that, behind the host stand where Alejandro Rodriquez chatted with customers, there was a black velvet portrait of a blue-haired girl, a string of earrings running down her cartilage, against a background of flame.
+As I left the restaurant, I noticed, behind the host stand where Alejandro Rodriquez chatted with customers, there was a black velvet portrait of a blue-haired girl, a string of earrings running down her cartilage, against a background of flame.

 I talked to some who said you performed in Vegas in Cirque shows, and even in the cabarets that had come back for a brief resurgence.
 No Leah Brooks was listed as a previous employee, no Luz Botrero or Lita Barraza.
 But a concierge at MGM remembered a blue-haired girl, piercings, tattoos, flames.
 He remembered her name as Lux and found it pretty quickly.